Byte1122/Optimistic2Argent/README.md

 Querying the 5 contracts with a script on Dune will result in a list of [**68.459**](https://github.com/Byte1122/Optimistic2Argent/blob/main/total_argentwallets_OP) smart wallet contracts (05-22-2022)
 The script can be found here: [dune script](https://dune.com/queries/832318)

-**Eligble addresses:**

-Conclusion:
+## Conclusion:

-* A total of 118 addresses are eligible for the upcoming Optimism airdrop
+* A total of 118 addresses are eligible for the upcoming Optimism airdrop.

 * 109 of the 118 are eligible for 1114 $OP
 * 9 of the 118 are eligible for 727 $OP

+Due the problem that the Argent smart wallets are not deployed on Optimism they would not be able to claim the airdrop.
+A possibility to let the Argent users sign and proof that they are the owner of the walllet and let the claim the $OP to another EOA.